dnnsharp/sharp-look-guide/chapter1.md

 });

 and upload it in Design Mode.
-Replace /login_link si /register_link with your desired links.
+Replace /login_link and /register_link with your desired links.